An LA Crime Story

 haloing the dozen male customers scattered around the room, watching them.

-looking for cash.
+bird day long ago.
+She looked around; forced her mind to write a story she could use for work.
+A few words came: “Eight fat whores looking for cash.
 Twelve losers looking for love.
-Me, I was looking for something to eat, then I saw
+Me, I was looking for something to eat, then I saw him… ”

 After awhile he looked up and saw her – the lone white American in the place.
 It took him a

 passed a skinny jackass who thought licking his lips at her was appealing.
-In her mind, she turned his

 She reached the bar.
 And the bartender.
 Christ she was nervous.
 So was he.
 “Hello Joe.” she stuck